 - Making people aware about physical and mental illnesses and providing solutions through yoga.- It also aims to develop a habit of meditation for peace of mind, self-awareness which is necessary to survive in a stress-free environment.

-The global celebration of International Yoga Day 2015 with ‘synergy’ as the central theme.
+The global celebration of International Day of Yoga 2015 with ‘synergy’ as the central theme.

 On 21 June, 2016, the AYUSH Ministry organized an event "The National Event of Mass Yoga Demonstration", at Chandigarh, in which Prime Minister Narendra Modi and many other people participated.

-The theme of International Yoga Day 2016 was "Connect the Youth".
+The theme of International Day of Yoga 2016 was "Connect the Youth".

-This time, on June 21, 2017 at Lucknow in Uttar Pradesh, International Yoga Day will be celebrated where other new records will be made.
-It is said that people from around 150 countries will participate and the number can be up to 55,000.
+On 21 June ,2017 at Lucknow in Uttar Pradesh, International Day of Yoga was celebrated where other new records were created.
+People from around 150 countries participated and the number of participants was up to 51,000.

-The theme of International Yoga Day 2017 is "Yoga for Health"
+The theme of International Day of Yoga 2017 was "Yoga for Health"

 Source: www. thumbs.dreamstime.com